ImTaliesin/Obsidian-Notes/Data Warehouse.md

 );
 ```

+ The tables are connected through the GeographyKey column:
+    - DimGeography has GeographyKey as its primary key (IDENTITY column).
+    - DimCustomer has GeographyKey as a foreign key referencing DimGeography.
+- How it works:
+    - Instead of storing all customer information in one table, the address details are moved to a separate DimGeography table.
+    - Each unique combination of address details gets a unique GeographyKey in DimGeography.
+    - In DimCustomer, instead of storing the full address, we only store the GeographyKey that references the corresponding row in DimGeography.

+- - In the DimGeography table:
+     `GeographyKey INT IDENTITY NOT NULL`
+        This creates an auto-incrementing unique identifier for each geography entry.
+    - In the DimCustomer table:
+     `GeographyKey INT NULL`
+        This column will store the corresponding GeographyKey from the DimGeography table.
+- IDENTITY and Column Names: The IDENTITY property and column names are separate concepts:
+    - IDENTITY: This is a property in SQL Server that automatically generates unique, incrementing values for a column.
+It's typically used for primary keys.

 ### Time dimension tables

+These are special dimension tables that allow for time-based analysis.
+They typically include various attributes related to dates.

 Most data warehouses include a _time_ dimension table that enables you to aggregate data by multiple hierarchical levels of time interval.
 For example, the following example creates a **DimDate** table with attributes that relate to specific dates.

 ```
 CREATE TABLE dbo.DimDate